-- (1) Research best practices from other medical marijuana programs; - 12 (2) Determine details of a licensing system that specifies privileges and authorized 13 activities, and the implementation thereof; - 14 (3) Evaluate policies that reduce unlawful access, availability, and use by youths and prevent diversion to illicit markets; - 16 (4) Explore policy measures that balance adequate regulation that ensure safe 17 products and support the development of a fair market; - 18 (5) Study legal consequences and litigation of policy decisions challenged in other 19 states; - (6) Investigate criminal justice and public safety concerns of establishing a marijuana market while guarding against drugged driving or performing tasks under impairment; - (7) Advise on regulations for cultivation of marijuana without contaminants, pesticides, or heavy metals, for manufacturing of marijuana products without hazardous substances, and for sales of marijuana and marijuana products only to verified patients in appropriate amounts; - (8) Seek input on appropriate local controls that allow sufficient access: - 28 (9) Examine appropriate rules or restrictions on the structure, ownership, 29 management, fiscal stability, and practices of marijuana business entities; - 30 (10) Determine market demand, production management, product tracking, and necessary fees to support the medical marijuana program; - 32 (11) Review testing advisability and capability, forms of product, and how each product 33 should be approved for human consumption; - 34 (12) Determine appropriate taxing scheme; and
+- (1) Research best practices from other medical marijuana programs; - 12 (2) Determine details of a licensing system that specifies privileges and authorized 13 activities, and the implementation thereof; - 14 (3) Evaluate policies that reduce unlawful access, availability, and use by youths and prevent diversion to illicit markets; - 16 (4) Explore policy measures that balance adequate regulation that ensure safe 17 products and support the development of a fair market; - 18 (5) Study legal consequences and litigation of policy decisions challenged in other 19 states; - (6) Investigate criminal justice and public safety concerns of establishing a marijuana market while guarding against drugged driving or performing tasks under impairment; - (7) Advise on regulations for cultivation of marijuana without contaminants, pesticides, or heavy metals, for manufacturing of marijuana products without hazardous substances, and for sales of marijuana and marijuana products only to verified patients in appropriate amounts; - (8) Seek input on appropriate local controls that allow sufficient access; - 28 (9) Examine appropriate rules or restrictions on the structure, ownership, 29 management, fiscal stability, and practices of marijuana business entities; - 30 (10) Determine market demand, production management, product tracking, and 31 necessary fees to support the medical marijuana program; - 32 (11) Review testing advisability and capability, forms of product, and how each product 33 should be approved for human consumption; - 34 (12) Determine appropriate taxing scheme; and

-- 1 (13) Provide an opportunity for public input of policy decisions; and - 2 (14) Determine implementation benchmarks. - 3 The interim marijuana committee shall report to the Legislature by January 15, 2022.
-The - 4 interim marijuana committee may present any recommended legislation.
+- 1 (13) Provide an opportunity for public input of policy decisions. - 2 Section 9.

-5 Section 9.
 This Act is effective June 30, 2021.